jezomc/JezoWare/README.md

 ## How to launch
-Simply , go to this site : https://jezodev.itch.io/jezoware and click on run game , wait for it to load and you are ready to go.
+Simply , go to this site : https://jezodev.itch.io/jezoware and click run game , wait for it to load and you are ready to go.

 ## Features
 - Cool wining and losing screen